idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 !listing modules/reactor/test/tests/meshgenerators/assembly_mesh_generator/assembly_only.i block=Mesh

-Resulting mesh block layout:
+This is the resulting mesh block layout, where by default a single block is assigned to the triangular elements and another block is assigned to the quadrilateral elements:

 !media reactor/meshgenerators/assembly_mesh_generator.png style=width:40%;

-Resulting "region_id" extra element integer layout
+This is the resulting "region_id" extra element integer layout, which was chosen by setting the region IDs for each of the constituent pins:

 !media reactor/meshgenerators/assembly_mesh_generator_rid.png style=width:40%;